-The two-time CMA Entertainer of the Year winner has said that he raises his kids to embrace a country life based off his own upbringing.
+The two-time CMA Entertainer of the Year winner has said that he raises his kids to embrace a country life based on his own upbringing.
 He loves taking the boys fishing and really honoring the country lifestyle.

 Many might not realize that surrounding his incredible country music career, Bryan has endured serious family tragedy.

 His brother Chris tragically died in a car accident in 2000, which actually led him to postpone moving to Nashville, which ended up working out in the long run because he went to Georgia Southern University, where he met Caroline.
 But Bryan has said that his father was adamant about him pursuing his dreams and eventually convinced him to make a move to Music City.

 Things really kicked off for the country singer starting with his first single, "All My Friends Say."
 His career turned him into a bonafide country star and even an American Idol judge.
 But unfortunately, there was another loss for the Bryan family in 2007.